HTC Honors College FAQs

 What about housing?
 Honors students are required to live in honors housing during their first year.
 Roommate requests will be restricted to University Honors Program students.
 If you have a housing exemption and live off campus you are not required to live in honors housing, but if you choose to live on campus you must live in honors housing.
 Exceptions are afforded to student athletes, students in the PGA/PGM program, and for situations where there are extenuating circumstances.
 Exceptions for extenuating circumstances are at the discretion of the director of the University Honors Program.

-What are the requirements to remain in the Honors Program?
+What are the requirements to remain in Honors College?
 Cumulative GPA requirements are 3.25 up to 30 credits, 3.33 up to 60 credits and 3.50 until graduation.
 Students must average at least one honors course per semester.
 Students who fall below these standards must meet with their honors adviser and/or the director of the University Honors Program to develop a plan to recover any deficiencies in GPA or honors credits.